 So, retain what you’ve learned, but always be open to new information.
 Because as time changes, so should your business.
 Keep your morals while adding new technology and all of the latest gadgets to please your clients.

-Is Plumbing Right For Me?
+Is Becoming A Plumber Right The Right Move For Me?

 If you’re wondering if the plumbing business is right for you, then imagine you are a plumber.
 Do you feel accomplished?
 Do you enjoy tinkering and fixing problems?
 Then this is probably a good path for you.